google/rune/g3doc/database_design.md

 }
 ```

-The capitalized version names of `Tclass`s representing the type.
-Concrete types
+The capitalized version names of `Template`s representing the type.
+Concrete
-are lower case.
-For example, `Uint` is a valid type constraint that matches all
+types are lower case.
+For example, `Uint` is a valid type constraint that
-unsigned integer types, such as `u32` or `u4096`.
-Some of these `Tclass`es have
+matches all unsigned integer types, such as `u32` or `u4096`.
+Some of these
-only one concrete type, such as `String` and `Bool` that have concrete types
+`Template`es have only one concrete type, such as `String` and `Bool` that have
-`string` and `bool`.
+concrete types `string` and `bool`.

 `Datatype`s constructed the same way return the same `Datatype` instance.
 For
 example, there is only one `Datatype` object representing `u32` no matter how